Estrogen-Rocks/estrogen-rocks.github.io/about.md

 If you wish to contact the creators then please email [estrogenrocks@protonmail.com](mailto://estrogenrocks-s@protonmail.com) or submit an issue on our [Github Repository](https://github.com/Estrogen-Rocks/estrogen-rocks.github.io)

-Occasionally, this tripcode will be used when necessary: `!!YoZfWd184QT`
+This tripcode will be used when necessary: `!!YoZfWd184QT`

 This site runs Github Pages and is using a slightly modified [Jekyll Midnight](https://github.com/pages-themes/midnight)